Chinmayee770/bob_hackathon/README.md

 ![bobdiagram-Page-1 drawio (2)](https://github.com/ANUJT65/bob_hackathon/assets/123918593/9be64272-572e-46c5-be3b-5b1a14a0dfac)

+**Please follow the numbers in diagram , their descriptions are given below accordingly**

 - Azure Blob storage is for storing documents
 - Azure sql database is for storing structured information